daviderestivo/galactic-emacs/README.md

   <a href="https://travis-ci.com/daviderestivo/galactic-emacs"><img src="https://travis-ci.com/daviderestivo/galactic-emacs.svg?branch=master" alt="Travis Build Status"></a>
 </p>

-This repository contains the Galactic Emacs configuration.
+This repository contains the Galactic Emacs distribution.
 You can clone it as it comes or simply use whatever part you might need/like.
 The look and feel of the Emacs frame is based on the atom-one-dark-theme with some minor changes.